pldn/LDWizard-old/README.md

 - The ability to select a subject column.
 (M)
 - The ability to set an class for a subject.
 - The ability to set a predicate for each column.
 (M)
-- The ability to skip a column.
-- The ability to mark the object term for column as IRI.
 - The ability to clean the values in a column for each column.
 - The ability to set a datatype for the values in a column for each column.
 (M)